JRaisala/Angular_frond_end/README.md

-# Angular_frond_end
+# Angular_front_end
-Example of using Angular template engine
+Exampe of using angular template engine